Sport in Europe

 Sport in Europe tends to be highly organized with many sports having professional leagues.

-The origins of many of the world's most popular sports today lie in the codification of many traditional games, especially in Great Britain.
-However, a paradoxical feature of European sport is the remarkable extent to which local, regional and national variations continue to exist, and even in some instances to predominate.
+The origins of many of the world's most popular sports today lie in the codification of many traditional games, especially in the United Kingdom.
+However, a paradoxical feature of European sport is the extent to which local, regional and national variations continue to exist, and even in some instances to predominate.